Azrights Terms of Business

 Trade mark registrations

-We provide various trade mark registration service packages including a course to teach how to do it yourself.
-The fees payable and scope of service are set out in our engagement emails or sales pages providing price information.
+We provide various trade mark registration service packages including an online course to teach how to do it yourself.
+The fees payable and scope of service are set out in our proposal emails where we provide price information.

 None of our trade mark registration services cover the work involved to deal with third party objections or oppositions as these are unforeseeable issues which may or may not arising during your matter If any arise, we will notify you and quote a fee for dealing with the work

-Unless indicated otherwise our trade mark registration costs include the preparing and filing of applications and overseeing them through to registration, assuming no unexpected difficulties are encountered.
+Unless indicated otherwise our trade mark registration costs include the preparation and filing of applications and overseeing them through to registration, assuming no unexpected difficulties are encountered.

-Our Special and Bronze packages rely on your answers to prepare and file your application.
-One your trade mark is granted, we will post your trade mark certificate.
-Any Registry queries, objections or oppositions will incur further charges unless agreed otherwise.
+Our Starter and Bronze packages rely on your answers to prepare and file your application, which are filed in your own name.
+Any Registry queries, objections or oppositions will incur further charges which we will quote to do if you ask us to do so.

 Other fees, VAT, Registry/Government fees

-Any work involving foreign currencies and bank charges is subject to an administrative fee to cover bank charges, currency fluctuations and expenses incurred.
+Any work involving foreign currencies and bank charges is subject to an administrative fee to cover bank charges, currency uctuations and expenses incurred.

-All prices are exclusive of VAT, which is added to the legal fees and certain disbursements.
+All prices are exclusive of VAT unless specifically stated otherwise.
+VAT is added to the legal fees and certain disbursements.
 Clients based outside of the United Kingdom may not have to pay VAT although those within the EU may be required to provide their VAT number.

 Limits of Searches and downloading results of searches